 The NHS recommends adults should do at least 150 minutes (two hours and 30 minutes) of moderate-intensity aerobic activity.
 This includes cycling or fast walking every week to reap the health benefits.
 Whilst doing as much exercise as possible is great.
 The British Journal of Sports Medicine, explains that even 10 minutes of exercise a week a day can reduce your risk of developing life-threatening complications.

 On the whole, it seems that team sports are still better.
-Partner sports seems to be much more enjoyable, which can potentially enhance mental health and increase long-term adherence to an exercise routine.
+Partner sports seem to be much more enjoyable, which can potentially enhance mental health and increase long-term adherence to an exercise routine.
 Plenty of research has also shown that moderate exercise tends to be as good or better for longevity than vigorous activities such as running, which can take a toll on the body over time.

-Move More To Promote Longevity
+Move More to Promote Longevity

 Then you get something called, NEAT.
 According to Blue Zones, this is classified as Non–Exercise Activity Thermogenesis.
 This happens with any activity except sleeping, performing sports, or exercises.
 Think: yard work, walking to work, housework, or even fidgeting.
 In fact, you might be reminded of those people who never sit down, fidget, or are really ‘hyper.’
 Their NEAT must be really high.

 If you sit a lot throughout your days, doing an hour workout won’t make up for that time.
-Whereas, those people with high NEAT ‘scores’ fidget, get up and walk around for no reason.
+Whereas, those people with high NEAT ‘scores’ fidget, get up, and walk around for no reason.
 They move their arms and legs more and generally get more movement throughout the day than others.
 Research shows that sitting less and moving more will help promote longevity.
 This also helps us to balance our energy intake which can help control our weight.
 Therefore, if you don’t move much throughout your day, you might be experiencing more inflammation.

 Just making small movements adds up.
 It has a cumulative effect on your health and will increase your metabolic rate.
 That means that every movement you do, besides exercising or sleeping contributes to your NEAT.
-Working at a computer all day will decrease your NEAT, so if this is you try your best to move more so you can improve your well-being.
+Working at a computer all day will decrease your NEAT, so if this is you try your best to move more, so you can improve your well-being.
 It may even be the difference between gaining or losing weight, due to the accumulation of energy throughout the day.
 Apparently, a c-reactive protein related to inflammation, triglycerides, and blood sugar increases in those who don’t achieve NEAT on a regular basis.

 Two Exercise Tips To Promote Longevity